Qiskit/qiskit/README.md

    page to `store_credentials`.

 After calling `store_credentials()`, your credentials will be stored into disk.
-Once they are stored, you can automatically load and use them in your program
+Once they are stored, Qiskit will automatically load and use them in your program
 via:

 ```python